mjkaul/Learning_AI/README.md

 # Learning_AI

 Welcome.
 This blog documents what I'm learning about knowledge graphs &amp; LLMs.
 It's also the seed of an AI+knowledge graph project that I believe could transform education.
+Future iterations of this project will extend it to include intro-level humanities courses, a "degree" in PPE (Philosophy, Politics, & Economics), and classics.

 If you'd like to know more about how this project started & where it's heading, read on.
 Otherwise, you can just [**start learning**](/roadmap.md).